daynefiler/daynefiler-drat/README.md

 ## Notes for maintenance

 To add a package, use `drat::insertPackage("pathTo.tar.gz", repodir = "~/Github/drat/")`.
-Doing so should update `src/conrib/PACKAGES`, `src/contrib/PACKAGES.gz`, `src/contrib/PACKAGES.rds` and add the source package file to `src/contrib`.
+`drat:insertPackage` should update `src/conrib/PACKAGES`, `src/contrib/PACKAGES.gz`, `src/contrib/PACKAGES.rds` and add the source package file to `src/contrib`.
-After updating the local repository, using `drat::insertPackage`, update this README and commit the changes.
+After adding the new package, update this README and commit/push the changes.